Beating Burnout in Nursing

 - How you can inject some fun back into your job!

 The Goal Need for Program

 These days, burnout and stress are commonly associated with the nursing profession.
 We all know the nature of the work can be exceptionally demanding.
 Terms such as ‘compassion fatigue’ illustrate the emotions involved.
-The complex combination of stressors result in impaired wellbeing; costly sick leave; decreased quality care; and increased risk.
+The complex combination of stressors results in impaired wellbeing, costly sick leave, decreased quality care and increased risk.
 As well, burnout and stress are associated with an often talked about sense of ‘career misery’.
 This may well cause the loss of highly experienced nurses from the profession.
-In order to combat these mental health vulnerabilities, nurses first need to understand the psychology underpinning stress and burnout and then be familiar with strategies that can develop the necessary resilience required to prevent these insidious professional dangers from occurring.Purpose of Program
+In order to combat these mental health vulnerabilities, nurses first need to understand the psychology underpinning stress and burnout, and then be familiar with strategies that can develop the necessary resilience required to prevent these insidious professional dangers from occurring.Purpose of Program

 To provide nurses and midwives with knowledge and skills to reduce stress and burnout and increase personal wellness, job satisfaction, interaction with colleagues, more positive workplaces and enhance patient care.Your learning outcomes: